Course Outline

 - Tracking work with Kanban

-- Kaizen workshops
+- Conducting Kaizen workshops

 Process Mapping

-- Using workflow diagrams
+- Utilizing workflow diagrams

-- Order-to-delivery cycle
+- Understanding the order-to-delivery cycle

 Value Stream Mapping